 The skirt has a beautiful lace detail that looks like Tulips, this was pointed out by my good friend who happened to be one of the testers for this dress.
 I couldn’t agree more.
 That was the birth of the “Tulip Convertible dress”

+Since designing this convertible skirt, I have designed a skirt.
+The free pattern can be seen here.
 The beautiful delicate-looking details in the skirt are simply breathtaking and beautifully gorgeous.
 I couldn’t resist creating the pattern for the skirt using this same pattern.
-Also, f you prefer the skirt alone, you can get the pattern by using the link below.

 Yarn details for Tulip crochet convertible dress pattern

 The prototype was made using Hobbii Mixo yarn which is lightweight yarn (#2), you do not have to use the same yarn, but a fingering weight yarn or any yarn with a similar gauge can be used.
 I would strongly advise against using any heavyweight yarn so as not to end up with a huge, heavy dress!